Punk Style and the Anti-Sneakerhead

 Sneakerheads vs. Anti-Sneakerheads: A Tale of Two Worlds

-It's genuinely fascinating to compare this punk approach to footwear with the modern, mainstream sneakerhead culture.
+It's genuinely fascinating to compare this punk approach to footwear with modern, mainstream sneakerhead culture.
 On one side, you have people meticulously cleaning their shoes, storing them in climate-controlled rooms, hunting down limited releases with fervor, and talking about "resale value."
-The focus is often on hype, exclusivity, and maintaining a shoe's original condition as a form of value.
+The focus is often on hype, exclusivity, and keeping a shoe's original condition as a form of value.

 It Wasn't Only Chucks (But Let's Be Real, They Were King)